The following is a list of upcoming beer related events and activities that The Beer Professor will attend in 2017:

 May 17-12, Biennial Conference of the Pacific Regional Science Conference Organisation (PRSCO) in Tainan, Taiwan.
 I spoke on The emergence of the American craft beer industry: Challenges and opportunities for the hops industry.

 June 7-9, 48th Annual Conference of the Mid-Continent Regional Science Association in Toledo, OH.
 I was the speaker at the conference awards luncheon.
 The title of my talk was Rebels, renegades, and revolutionaries: The Social and economic geography of American craft beer.

-June 12-14, Fifth Beeronomics Conference in Copenhagen, Denmark I will be speaking on Geographic patterns of craft breweries at the intra-metropolitan scale.
+June 12-14, Fifth Beeronomics Conference in Copenhagen, Denmark I spoke on Geographic patterns of craft breweries at the intra-metropolitan scale.
 This is research done in collaboration with Isabelle Nilsson of the University of North Carolina at Charlotte and Matthew Lehnert of the University of Toledo.

-August 27-29, I will be speaking on Craft beer, tourism, and rural communities at the Regional Science Academy Conference on ‘Sustainable Villages and Green Landscapes in the New Urban World’ in Dalfsen, the Netherlands.
+August 27-29, I spoke on Craft beer, tourism, and rural communities at the Regional Science Academy Conference on ‘Sustainable Villages and Green Landscapes in the New Urban World’ in Dalfsen, the Netherlands.

 September 18, I will be presenting a seminar at the Gran Sasso Science Institute (GSSI) in L’Aquila, Italy.
 The seminar’s title is Brewing growth: The economic development potential of craft beer.